 Colin MacKinnon is an American writer and the author of widely-praised novels of international intrigue.
-His 2006 MORNING SPY, EVENING SPY was selected by PUBLISHERS WEEKLY for its list of fifteen top spy novels from the early 1900s on.

 He was born in Middletown, Ohio, and lived his childhood there, a period he remembers as perpetual sunlight.
 (He knows he can't be right about this.)
 His family later moved to Kettering, a suburb of Dayton.
 He attended the College of Wooster, then the Columbia School of Journalism.